 Round 1: The informational interview

 The informational interview is often with a Vice President or junior Principal who has been tasked with pulling together a pool of candidates.
-This initial interview is all about understanding your experience in real estate, desire for working at the particular firm, and longer-term goals.
+This initial interview is all about understanding your experience in real estate, your desire for working at the particular firm, and your long-term goals.
 You should be prepared to walk through your resume and ask good questions about the role and the firm.

 Round 2: The technical interview

 The technical interview is usually with an Associate who has been around for a while.
 A junior professional typically conducts this early technical screen because they are closer to the nuts and bolts of modeling and market analysis than the senior professionals.
 At this point, you should be prepared to answer technical and industry questions about how to value real estate, the main property types and how they differ from one another, and what type of real estate investments you think are in favor, among a number of other potential questions.